mallorbc/Finetune_LLMs/finetuning_repo/README.md

+# New Guide

+Each stage of DeepSpeed Zero requires less GPU resources at the cost of speed.
+Use 1->3 as you experience lack of memory.

-# Guide: Finetune GPT2-XL (1.5 Billion Parameters) and GPT-NEO (2.7 Billion Parameters) on a single GPU with Huggingface Transformers using DeepSpeed
+# Original Repo Guide: Finetune GPT2-XL (1.5 Billion Parameters) and GPT-NEO (2.7 Billion Parameters) on a single GPU with Huggingface Transformers using DeepSpeed